Ron Liepert: Member of the Legislative Assembly

 Liepert first ran for a seat to the Alberta Legislature as a Progressive Conservative candidate in the electoral district of Edmonton-Highlands-Beverly in the 1993 Alberta general election.
 He finished third in the five-way race behind the winning candidate, Liberal Alice Hanson, and incumbent New Democrat John McInnis.

-After spending some time in the private sector with Telus and a period self-employment doing public relations/communications consulting and owning a childcare centre, Liepert decided to return to politics.
-He next sought public office in the 2004 provincial election in the constituency of Calgary-West.
+After his private sector experience, Liepert decided to return to politics in the 2004 provincial election in the constituency of Calgary-West.
 In that election, Liepert received 52% of the vote.
-During his first two years as an MLA, he served as the chair of the Alberta Heritage Savings Trust Fund Committee, a co-chair for the Film Advisory Council, and was a Local Authority Elections Act special committee review team member.
+During his first two years as an MLA, he served as the chair of the Alberta Heritage Savings Trust Fund Committee, a co-chair for the Film Advisory Council, and a member of a team that conducted a special review of the Local Authority Elections Act.

 Following the 2006 leadership race for the Progressive Conservative Association of Alberta, newly elected Premier Ed Stelmach appointed Liepert to be the Minister of Education.
 During his tenure as Education Minister, he also served as a member of the Cabinet Policy Committee on Community Services.
 In the 2008 provincial election, Liepert was reelected with 48% of the vote and appointed by the Premier as the Minister of Health and Wellness.
 In addition to his ministerial responsibilities, Liepert also served as a member of the Privileges and Elections, Standing Orders and Printing Committee.

 As the Health Minister, Liepert dismantled the nine health regions of Alberta in favour of an Alberta Health Services "super" Board.
 In existence for five months and running a $1.3-billion deficit, they voted themselves, with Liepert's approval, a 25% raise.

 He faced criticism over the handling of the flu immunization campaign for the 2009 flu pandemic.

 On January 15, 2010, Liepert was sworn in as Minister of Energy.